grace-notes/website/contents/topics/eternal-security.md

 God did the most for us when we were His enemies, how “much more” will He do for us now that we are in His family?

-**Rom.
+<blockquote><strong>**Rom.
 5:9,10.**Much more then, having now been justified by His blood, we shall be saved from the wrath *of God* through Him.

 For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.

 **Rom.
 5:17.**For if by the transgression of the one, death reigned through the one, much more those who receive the abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.

 **Rom.
-8:32.** He who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things?
+8:32.** He who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things?</blockquote></strong>

 #### Believers are Permanent Members of the Family of God.

 In the Bible, there are “family” terms used for our relationships to one another and to Christ, such as “born again”, “children”, “brothers”.

-**Heb.
+<blockquote><strong>**Heb.
 2:11-13.**For both He who sanctifies and those who are sanctified are all from one *Father;* for which reason He is not ashamed to call them brethren,

 saying, “I will proclaim Your name to My brethren, In the midst of the congregation I will sing Your praise.”

 And again, “I will put My trust in Him.”
 And again, “Behold, I and the children whom God has given Me.”

-As you placed your confidence in Christ for salvation, so place your confidence in God the Father for your eternal preservation in Christ.
+As you placed your confidence in Christ for salvation, so place your confidence in God the Father for your eternal preservation in Christ.</blockquote></strong>

 [^1]: This article is compiled from notes taken from the teaching ministries of Chester McCalley, R. B. Thieme, Jr., and others.